Background jobs and queues

 The Rails way is:

-Note that emails letter opener does not work when you run with rake jobs:work
+Note that emails letter opener does not work when you run with `rake jobs:work`,

-(Launchy works in both cases, this
+but works when `bin/delayed_job run` (Launchy works in both cases, this

 difference is only for mailer).

-Workers will check database every 5 seconds.
 Note that you do not need to refresh the runner when you update the code.
-Kill and restart is only required if you update some of the initializers files.
+Kill

-Jobs are objects with a method called perform
+Jobs are objects with a method called `perform`.
+Also you can override

-(you can find
+`Delayed::Worker.max_attempts` with your method `max_attempts` (you can find

 defaults for other

-methods like: max_run_time
+methods like: `max_run_time`, `detroy_failed_jobs?`)

 To see that is it actually working you need to enable log: